Skip to content

 “In exploring unexplored events involving Black American women, Perkins-Valdez gives us a fuller, richer view of our nation's history while also reminding readers that Black girls' bodies and futures have never been protected in the American experiment.” —Tina McElroy Ansa, The Washington Post

 Dolen Perkins-Valdez writes about the silences in the archives, particularly those in African American history.
-Her most recent novel, Take My Hand, focuses on the involuntary sterilization of Black women.
+Her most recent novel, Happy Land, tells the story of the real-life American kingdom in the hills of western North Carolina, inspired by great African kingdoms.

 Links